BineshNarayanan/Java.Hangman/README.md

 Rules are simple - You have to guess an english word.
 The guess can be made only letter by letter.
 In total you get 11 attempts to guess the word.
 A successful attempt would not reduce the number of attempts.
 You can continue a game from where you had left.

+This application currently doesnt use any database to store the games, but can be extended to so.
+All the status of games is stored till the webserver is up.

 To use this RESTful application please follow the instructions as below.